MicrosoftDocs/visualstudio-docs.es-es/docs/extensibility/extending-the-properties-task-list-output-and-options-windows.md

     }
     ```

-4. Agregue las siguientes directivas Using a *TodoWindowControl.Xaml.CS*:
+4. Agregue las siguientes directivas Using a *TodoWindowControl.
+Xaml.
+CS*:

     ```csharp
     using System.Runtime.InteropServices;